Final report for SW16-070

 For both years, at all sites and depths, solarization was most effective on Polygonum pensylvanicum, least effective on Portulaca oleracea, and resulted in increased dormancy in Amaranthus retroflexus.
 In 2016, more Poa annua seeds survived at 10 cm in solarized plots than in non-solarized plots, while in 2017, solarization successfully reduced seed viability at all depths (Fig. 5).

-The density of emerging fall weeds was reduced in solarized beds as compared to nonsolarized beds.
-For example, at Boring in 2016, weed seedling density was 0.21/0.25 m2 in solarized beds as compared to 5.26/0.25 m2 in non-solarized beds (Fig. 6).
+The density of emerging fall and spring weeds was reduced in solarized beds as compared to nonsolarized beds.
+For example, at Boring in 2016, fall weed seedling density was 0.21/0.25 m2 in solarized beds as compared to 5.26/0.25 m2 in non-solarized beds.
+The season-long time required for labor crews to hand weed plots was reduced by 52-54% in solarized beds compared to nonsolarized beds at Boring (Clackamas Co.) and Yamhill (Yamhill Co.), respectively.

 There was a strong effect of soil moisture on the duration of solarization required to suppress weeds.
 In 2016, a 3-week solarization period was just as effective as 6- or 9-weeks of solarization as long as the soil moisture level was high or very high (Fig. 11).
 This suggests that solarization effectiveness is not simply a function of soil thermal hours, which was highest in the medium soil moisture treatment.
 These results also indicate the potential feasibility of solarizing soil in Pacific Northwest cropping systems when the summer fallow period between crops is short.